AadityaAnand/AadityaAnand/README.md

 - 👋 Hi, I’m @AadityaAnand
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently pursuing Masters in CS @UMBC
-- 💞️ I’m looking to collaborate on Data Science Projects
+- 💞️ I’m looking to collaborate on anything interesting
 - 📫 How to reach me - aadityaanand271@gmail.com

 <!---